MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-intro-content.md

 #### Regional message broker

-A message broker brings high responsiveness even during peak load.
-It's required for asynchronous messaging to handle intensive system flows.
+To optimize performance and maintain responsiveness during peak load, the design uses asynchronous messaging to handle intensive system flows.
 As a request is quickly acknowledged back to the frontend APIs, the request is also queued in a message broker.
-The messages are consumed by a backend service that, for instance, handles write to a database.
+These messages are subsequently consumed by a backend service that, for instance, handles a write operation to a database.

-The entire stamp is stateless except for at certain points, such as the message broker.
-Data is queued in the broker for a short period.
+The entire stamp is stateless except for at certain points, such as this message broker.
+Data is queued in the broker for a short period of time.
 The message broker must guarantee at least once delivery.
 This means even if the broker becomes unavailable, messages will be in the queue after the service is restored.
 However, it's the consumer's responsibility to determine whether those messages still need processing.
 The queue is drained after the message is processed and stored in a global database.

 In this design, **Azure Event Hubs** is used.
 An additional Azure Storage account is provisioned for checkpointing.
 Event Hubs is the recommended choice for use cases that require high throughput, such as event streaming.

 For use cases that require additional message guarantees, Azure Service Bus is recommended.
-It allows for two-phase commits with a client side cursor, and features such as a built-in dead letter queue and dedupe capabilities.
+It allows for two-phase commits with a client side cursor, as well as features such as a built-in dead letter queue and dedupe capabilities.

 > Refer to [Well-architected mission critical workloads: Loosely coupled event-driven architecture](/azure/architecture/framework/mission-critical/mission-critical-application-design#loosely-coupled-event-driven-architecture).

 #### Regional secret store

 Each stamp has its own **Azure Key Vault** that stores secrets and configuration.
-There are common secrets such as connection strings to the global database but there's also information unique to a stamp, such as the Event Hubs connection string.
+There are common secrets such as connection strings to the global database but there is also information unique to a single stamp, such as the Event Hubs connection string.
 Also, independent resources avoid a single point of failure.

 > Refer to [Well-architected mission critical workloads: Data integrity protection](/azure/architecture/framework/mission-critical/mission-critical-security#data-integrity-protection).

 ### Deployment pipeline

 Build and release pipelines for a mission critical application must be fully automated.
-No action should be done manually.
-This design demonstrates fully automated pipelines that deploy a clean stamp, every time.
-Another approach is to only deploy updates to an existing stamp.
-There might be added complexities that should be tested in a preproduction environment.
+No action should be performed manually.
+This design demonstrates fully automated pipelines that deploy a validated stamp consistently every time.
+Another alternative approach is to only deploy rolling updates to an existing stamp.

 #### Source code repository